-The Communications Plan used in change management has a very specific intent, focus, frequency, methods and senders.
-When organizations develop communications plans without change management, difficulties arise in each of these areas, and can sabotage project success.
+The change management communications plan has very specific intent, focus, frequency, methods and senders.
+When organizations develop the communications plan without change management, difficulties arise in each of these areas and can sabotage project success.

-If you are communicating without change management, the checklist below can help.
-While it is not a substitute for a holistic change management approach, it can be useful for aligning your communications with effective change management techniques.
+If you are communicating without change management, this checklist can help.
+Although it's no substitute for a holistic change management approach, it can be useful for aligning your communications with effective change management techniques.

 When project teams say they already have a communications plan for project changes, we often find that they have developed a plan to tell others in the organization about their work, their progress and their plans.
-But telling plans like this usually don't lead to successful outcomes during change.
-Instead, aligning your communications with a reliable change management framework helps you avoid negative consequences while setting you up for change success.
+But "telling plans" like this usually don't lead to successful outcomes during change.
+Instead, aligning your communications with a reliable change management framework helps you avoid negative consequences and set up your organization for change success.

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.